 - Automatic soap disposal and air dryers in bathrooms

 - Limiting the number of people in small places such as bathrooms, offices, and conference rooms

 - Adding protective plexiglass shields to high-traffic areas such as the front office

 - Improving old HVAC systems for better airflow and equipping them with proper filtration systems

-One of the best solutions that will help reopen schools is the addition of modular classrooms, or retrofitting unused rooms, to make more space and avoid overcrowding.
+Solutions that will help reopen schools are modular classrooms, or retrofitting unused rooms, to make more space and avoid overcrowding.
 Outdoor classrooms, offices, and other traditionally indoor areas of the school would help eliminate transmission of the virus by increasing space and airflow.
 Temporary, portable shade structures are a simple solution that can create these outdoor spaces easily.

 How Temporary Shade Structures Can Help Reopen Schools